raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 As discussed previously, a typical UDS has 4 pins: `VCC`, `Trig`, `Echo` and `GND`.
 All of these pins need to be connected to the Raspberry Pi.

-**1.** Start by connecting a 5V pin on the Raspberry Pi into the `VCC` pin on the UDS using a female-male jumper lead.
+**1.** Start by connecting a 5V pin on the Raspberry Pi into the `VCC` pin on the UDS using a female-to-male jumper lead.
 Refer to the diagram below or a GPIO reference guide if you aren't sure which pin on the Pi to use.

 ![The layout of the GPIO pins on a 40 pin Raspberry Pi using GPIO numbering, which can be used as a reference guide](images/1_4-gpio-numbers-raspberry-pi-40-pin-header.png)